 Disposable V Cloth Menstrual Pads

-Both types of sanitary pad do the same job to absorb menstrual blood however there are some key differences and pros and cons to each.
+Both reusable and disposable pads do the same job, to absorb menstrual blood however there are some key differences and pros and cons to each.

-Cloth sanitary pads are washed and reused so no landfill waste is created.
-Disposable pads that go to landfill are estimated to take 500-800 years to break down due to the plastic content.* (1) If you’d like more information on plastic in menstrual products please read our separate article.
+Reusable Cloth Pads are washed and reused so no landfill waste is created.
+Disposable pads that go to landfill are estimated to take 500-800 years to break down due to the plastic content.* (1) If you’d like more information on plastic in menstrual products please read our separate article "The Environmental Impact of Reusable and Disposable Products".

-Cloth pads are cheaper long term than disposables.
-Cloth pads on general are expected to last 4-5 years however some of mine are older.
+Reusable pads are cheaper long term than disposables so they're great if you're on a tight budget.
+Reusable pads on general are expected to last 4-5 years however some of mine are older.
 How often they are used and washed plays a big part in their longevity.
 Panty liners used throughout the month are likely to wear out quicker than a heavy pad only used on day 1 of your period each month.
 Read our article "How Long Do Cloth Pads Last?"
 For more information.

-Cloth pads are made of fabric.
-There are a number of different fabrics used in cloth pads such as cotton, bamboo or some manmade fabrics such as minky or fleece Each fabric has different properties and suits a different flow (see our separate article on the different types.)
+Reusable pads are made of fabric.
+There are a number of different fabrics used in cloth pads such as organic cotton, cotton, bamboo or some man-made fabrics such as minky or fleece Each fabric has different properties and suits a different flow (see our separate article on the different types.)

 Disposable pads can be made of a variety of materials depending on the brand.
 Always Ultra disposables which have synthetic layers, absorbing pearls, odour neutralising fragrances *(2)

-A common reason for swapping to reusable cloth pads is to get away from unknown chemicals and fragrances.
+A common reason for swapping to reusable cloth pads is to get away from unknown and potentially harmful chemicals and fragrances.
 When pregnant with our third child I developed an allergy to disposable pads.
 11 years on I still can’t use disposables as they make me itchy and sore.

-Cloth pads can be bulkier than disposables but not always.
-The size of your cloth pad depends on the type of pad (ie day or night), which fabric the pad is made of (bamboo is slimmer than minky), if there is a waterproof backing to prevent leaks.
-Our slimmest pads are the Bare/Boho range, Eco Femme, as these are all made of natural materials.
+Reusable pads can be bulkier than disposable pads but not always.
+The size of your reusable pad depends on the type of pad (ie day or night), which fabric the pad is made of (bamboo is slimmer than minky), if there is a waterproof backing to prevent leaks.
+Our slimmest pads are the Thrive Range, Eco Femme, as these are all made of natural materials.

 There is a wide variety of pads so you can choose one to match your exact needs.
 Pads all vary in size, width, length so you will be able to find one just right for you on every day of the month.
 If you need help on choosing the right quantity of pads read our article "How Many Pads Do I Need?"
 People are often worried about washing cloth pads but it's really simple.
 Use our guide "How to Wash & Care For Reusable Sanitary Pads."